 - electronic statement (eStatement) with cheque image pages distributed through RBC Royal Bank® Online Banking or RBC Express®

-- printed paper statement with cheque image pages mailed to the address on file (fees may be applicable)
+- printed paper statement with or without cheque image pages mailed to the address on file (fees may be applicable)

 3. If I don´t choose the eStatement option, can I still have access to the secure 7-year archive?